mirage/mirage-www/tmpl/wiki/overview-of-mirage.md

 This same scenario can be deployed into a enterprise environment where sensors around a building can monitor environmental conditions, adjust lighting and many other things.
 When additional computation is required, more appliances can automatically be created on a cloud provider for the short duration that they're needed.

-Overall, Mirage provides substantial benefits in terms of increased efficiency and safety and is ideal for deploying to both the public could and embedded devices.
+Overall, Mirage provides substantial benefits in terms of increased efficiency and safety and is ideal for deploying to both the public cloud and embedded devices.
 Together with [Signpost](http://nymote.org/software/signpost) and [Irminsule](http://nymote.org/software/irminsule), Mirage forms a core piece of the Nymote toolstack to power the coming wave of [Internet of